 Michael Litewski

-Michael Litewski is an award-winning contemporary fine artist and visual story teller living and working in Zion IL where his home studio is equipped with the materials, tools, and machinery needed to plan and execute the various components of his highly aesthetic, symbolic, conceptual drawings, paintings, mixed media assemblages, and constructions.
+Michael Litewski is an award-winning American contemporary fine artist and visual story teller living and working in Zion IL.
+His home studio is equipped with the materials, tools, and machinery needed to plan and execute his highly aesthetic, symbolic, conceptual art which includes drawings, paintings, mixed media assemblages, and constructions.

 All of the art in Mike’s Blue Moon Collection is available for purchase.